ondrejbiza/bandits/README.md

 #### Optimistic initialization

 Optimistic Initialization is an alternative to ε-greedy or softmax exploration policies.
-It outperforms ε-greedy bandit in this simple environment but has some drawback, like an inability to track non-stationary rewards.
+It outperforms the ε-greedy bandit in this simple environment but has some drawback (e.g. it cannot track non-stationary rewards).

 ![optimistic_init_1](images/optimistic_init_rewards.svg)
 ![optimistic_init_2](images/optimistic_init_actions.svg)